jmsckv/EncDecMeta/readme.md

 So by adjusting `c = (['H','V','C','O'], range(1,8))`, we now describe a layer with 3 * 7 + 1 = 22 architectural decisions (for 'O' we ignore the sampled dilation rate).
 W.r.t to the above Unet, we hence now describe a search space of 22**11 = 5.843183e+14 discrete architectures, the other sampled hyperparameters not counted.

+Note that we could easily fix parts of an encoder-decoder network while searching others, e.g. only search the last upsampling block.

 ## Building Blocks